BrianHuf/black-and-white/README.md

 Abstract strategy board games.
 Emphasis is on playing against computer and learning how to play better

-This is side-project primarily for learning
+This is a side-project primarily for learning

 ## Status